This document is a step-by-step guide for setting up the Microsoft Dynamics Great Plains integration within BrightGauge.

 Step 2 - Download and Install BrightGauge Agent

 Since Great Plains runs off a SQL database, you’ll need to download and configure the BrightGauge Agent.
 Click the Download link to download the agent.
 Documentation to help set up configure the BrightGauge Agent can be found here.
 Make sure to install the BrightGauge agent on a machine somewhere within the same network as your MS-SQL database for Great Plains.
-If you have issues, there are some known issues here or you contact Support by selecting Help > Open a Ticket from the top menu bar.
+If you have issues, you can view known issues here or you contact Support by selecting Help > Open a Ticket from the top menu bar.

 Step 3 - Create a SQL user within the Great Plains database